mskashef/matrixIterationWithGeneticAlgorithm/README.md

     parents are selected randomly and each child mutates by probability of 2%.

 4. Now we have generated the second generation, and the code is going to repeat this steps from 1 to 4 until it finds a solution with needed fitness, or it reaches a limit and restarts the algorithm with a new bunch of population.

+## Statistics

+There are two main keys in genetic algorithm that does approximately everything.
+They are:
+- population:

+    By increasing the population size, we'll get to our goal in earlier generations!
+- crossover:

+    The key to enter to the next generation is the crossover. if our crossover algorithm uses a bad or non-optimal way to produce a child, the code may stock somewhere in a semi-infinite loop and can't get to the goal!

+In this problem, everything gets harder when we increase the matrix size!
+In this case to avoid stocking in a loop, we have to increase the population size.